-Green bean.
-These have been contracted through 2011 in the Parmer-Bailey-Castro-Deaf Smith area by Steve Brown of Allen Canning out of Arkansas, (800) 234-2553.
-Production was destroyed in the 2011 drought, and contracts are not available at this time for 2012.
-In typical years, Steve reports that the crop should be planted May 20 to July 20, needs 60 days to harvest, with preferably up to 15" of irrigation.
+Green beans.
+These are contracted in the Parmer-Bailey-Castro-Lamb-Roosevelt-Curry Co. area.
+Due to financial troubles and contract payment in 2013, a new contractor, Allens, is in place for 2014.
+According to Allens contracting agent Doug Dillon, (479) 228-0201 (mobile)/(806) 481-3285 (answering machine), ddillon@allens.com, Farwell, TX French and string beans should be planted mid-June to mid-July, need ~60 days to harvest, with preferably up to 15" of irrigation.
 The crop cannot be planted after failed cotton where Temik was used.
 These green beans are not suitable for caliche ground or other ground where iron deficiency is anticipated.
-Recent years' prices were in the range of \$170/ton range, with five-year average yields near 4.5 tons/acre.
-Input costs are substantial with seed alone running about \$110/A or more.
-Allen does harvesting and hauling, and preference is given to previous growers.
-Doug Dillon, (479) 228-0201 (mobile)/(806) 481-3285 (answering machine), ddillon@allencanning.com, Farwell, TX, serves as a field consultant for Allen Canning growers.
+Recent years' prices were in the range of \$200-\$240/ton range, but now slightly higher for 2014, with five-year average yields near 4.5 tons/acre.
+Input costs are substantial for seed.
+Allen harvests and hauls, and preference is given to previous growers.
+Doug Dillon also serves as a field consultant Allens growers.